SophiaPetrova/introduction-to-programming-presentation/slides.md

 * Application = A type of software that enables the user to perform different tasks
 * Different types of applications exist (web apps, mobile apps...)

-# What language do I need for my type of app?

 ![different-languages](different-languages.jpg)

 # Web development